NipaDasGupta/portfolio/content/authors/admin/_index.md

 Learning Engineer Intern in Selangor (Malaysia) for four months, exploring and evaluating global face detection & recognition solutions for e-KYC documents.

-Catch me outside of work.
-You’ll find me reading books, blogs, newsletters, gaming, or watching content for my study on YouTube channels.
+Catch me outside of work; you’ll find me reading books, blogs, newsletters, gaming, or watching content for my study on YouTube channels.

 Please visit my GitHub and LinkedIn pages (or download my Resume) by using the